-This rotation provides the subintern an intensive exposure to the care of the burn patient: Surgical and nonsurgical treatment, critical care management and evaluation of outpatient wounds.
-The subintern will participate in the care of patients in the Burn Intensive Care Unit, assessment of burn depth and the prognosis for wound healing and excisional debridement and autografting of burn wounds.
+This rotation provides the subintern an intensive exposure to the care of the plastic surgery and burn patient: Surgical and non-surgical treatment, critical care management and evaluation of outpatient wounds.
+The subintern will participate in the care of patients, assessment of wound depth and the prognosis for wound healing and excisional debridement and autografting of wounds.

 1. Obtain history and physical examination.
-Gather important information that is needed for the general history and perform accurate, rapid and thorough physical examination of burn patients.
+Gather important information that is needed for the general history and perform accurate, rapid and thorough physical examination of plastic surgery and burn patients.

 2. Knowledge, diagnostic and treatment skills.
-Demonstrate knowledge about established and evolving management of burn wounds.
+Demonstrate knowledge about established and evolving management of wounds.